A Complete Guide to Packet Sniffing

 Security and Privacy Risks with Packet Sniffers

-Malware or other types of malicious content may be contained within the packets residing in a packet sniffer.
+Malware or other types of malicious content may be contained within the packets recorded by a packet sniffer.
 So care must be taken when handling PCAP files so as not to infect other computer systems.
 Emailing or saving a PCAP file may trigger virus scanners or IDS/IPS systems.
 And replaying or reassembling a PCAP could unleash damaging malware.
 These actions should only be done carefully by experienced professionals and only in a protected or sandboxed environment.

 Security can be enhanced when PCAPs are strongly encrypted with password security, and stored in a secure location, with access to that data strictly limited to authorized personnel with appropriate security clearance.